 When a severe winter storm is forecast, Pierce County’s plan calls for crews to apply anti-icing products to key arterials.
 If heavy snowfall affects roads countywide, plow trucks with de-icing materials are deployed 24-hours a day when all resources are available until conditions improve.

-Visit www.piercecountywa.org/winterwise to learn more about Pierce County’s response during snow and ice events.
+Visit www.piercecountywa.org/winterwise to learn more about Pierce County’s response to winter weather.

 Media Advisory: Media invited to Oct.
-27 Snow and Ice Day
+31 snow and ice presentation and tour

-Anne Radford, Pierce County Planning and Public Works public information specialist
+Anne Radford, Planning and Public Works public information specialist